 Corporate Social Responsibility

 Wavin personnel policies to pave the way for inclusion.
-We will work to retain their own employees and recruit new employees who are at risk of exclusion from the labor market.
-Wavin going through a sustained effort on risk factors and risk bear the brunt what applies to claims frequency; we will not expose neither people, processes or production of any undue risk.
+We will work to retain their own employees and recruit new employees who are at risk of exclusion from the labour market.
+Wavin going through a sustained effort on risk factors and risk bear the brunt of what applies to claims frequency; we will not expose either people, processes or production to any undue risk.
 Wavin will select the best available techniques to ensure that our processes and production do not cause the external environment unnecessary loads.

 In addition to our social efforts in the areas where we are present, Wavin also supports UNICEF with a programme called Providing Essentials for Children.

 The latest project under the Providing Essentials for Children partnership takes place in Bhutan where UNICEF and Wavin will provide water and sanitation and improve hygiene practices in Bhutanese schools.